JamesLowther/blog/Guides/Python __code__ Attribute Overwrite.md

 '__str__', '__setattr__', '__delattr__', '__init__', '__reduce_ex__', '__subclasshook__', '__init_subclass__', '__format__', '__sizeof__', '__dir__', '__class__']
 ```

 We can overwrite this attribute with the code of another function or a lambda.
-Lambdas are generally easier when working with injections.
+Lambdas are generally easier when working with code injections.

 ## Example
 ```python